FrancescoXX/free-Web3-resources/README.md

 - [Endgame](https://vitalik.ca/general/2021/12/06/endgame.html) An Article by Vitalik Buterin to have an idea of the direction Ethereum is taking.
 - [Ethereum Whitepaper](https://ethereum.org/en/whitepaper/) Introductory paper published in 2014 by Vitalik Buterin, Ethereum's founder, before the launch in 2015.
 - [Ethereum Yellowpaper](https://ethereum.github.io/yellowpaper/paper.pdf) The "Yellow Paper": Ethereum's formal specification
-- [The Fable of the Dragon-Tyrant](https://www.nickbostrom.com/fable/dragon.html) An inspirational reading to warm up.

 ## Web3 Roadmaps